 Your work can be divided into three main categories:

-You will assist and participate in several of our wildlife research programmes throughout your stay.
-Through these initiatives, we are able to monitor the population of wild animals in the area.
-This enables us to keep an eye on the balance of the ecosystems, and create a strong database to use when creating conservation strategies.
+You’ll participate in several of our wildlife research programs throughout your stay.
+Through these initiatives, we’re able to monitor the population of different wild animals in the area.
+This enables us to keep an eye on the balance of ecosystems, and create a strong database to use when creating conservation strategies.
 We do this through:

 - Bird surveys and inventory